 Once the scores were tallied, the results were clear.
 Evidence pointed to the fact that deep cryogenic treatment of a trumpet had a net positive effect on all three treated trumpets.
 Reported grades improved significantly over the control horn, with the heaviest (hence containing the most metal) trumpet showing an improvement in grading of almost 33%.

-Two of the horns scored higher in every graded category after testing, and all but one professional player could identify the untreated “control” horn simply by noting the lack of improvement.
-With a significant improvement the sound, the treated trumpets had passed the most important test.
+Two of the horns scored higher in every category after testing, and all but one professional player could identify the untreated “control” horn simply by indicating the lack of improvement.
+With a significant improvement of sound, the treated trumpets had passed the most important test.

 The Final Word

 When your livelihood depends on your music, you need every professional advantage you can get.
 Beyond that, when music is your passion, you will do whatever it takes to chase that perfect tone.
 It is clear that if you play a metal instrument, cryogenic treatment can give your instrument the crisp, clear sounds you’ve been missing.

 Don’t trust your instrument to just anybody.
 Improper deep cryogenic treatment of musical instruments or any instrument can do far more harm than good.
 We’re proud of the work we’ve done with professional musicians, orchestras, and audiophiles everywhere to give them instruments with superior sound quality — measurable results that you can hear.